LQRS: Learned Query Re-optimization Framework for Spark SQL: Experiments

+\textbf{Query Generation.} We generated 1,000 training queries using each benchmark's templates.
+For each template, randomized predicate conditions were introduced while preserving the join structure.
 For JOB and ExtJOB, we exclusively used their original 113 and 24 queries as their test set, respectively.
-For STACK, the test set contains 10 additional queries per template generated in the same manner.
+For STACK and TPC-H, the test set contains 10 additional queries per template generated in the same manner.

-\paragraph{Evaluation Approach.} We conduct both static and dynamic evaluations.
+\textbf{Evaluation Approach.} We conduct both static and dynamic evaluations.
 For the static evaluation, each optimizer is trained on the training set of a given benchmark until convergence, and then its performance is assessed by executing the corresponding test queries.
 For the dynamic evaluation, we train the optimizer on one dataset and then test it either on the test set of another dataset or on the same dataset after dynamically modifying the underlying data through updates.

-\paragraph{Key Metrics} We evaluate performance using three core metrics: (1)\emph{End-to-end execution time $C$:} total time required to run all test queries; (2)\emph{Optimization time $C_\text{plan}$:} time spent generating optimization decisions; and (3)\emph{Raw execution time $C_\text{execute}$:} time spent on purely executing the query plan.
-Each query’s execution time is capped at 300 seconds; queries that exceed this limit or fail due to out-of-memory are recorded as 300 seconds.
+\textbf{Key Metrics.} We evaluate performance using \emph{End-to-end execution time:} total time required to run all test queries.
+Each query’s end-to-end execution time is capped at 300s; queries that exceed this limit or fail due to OOM error are recorded as 300s.